iputils/iputils/README.md

 If you using [old version](http://www.skbuff.net/iputils/), please consider to move forward to new releases placed here.

-This version also support fully support both glibc and musl-libc.
+This version also fully support support glibc, uClibc and musl-libc.

 <!-- vim: set tw=80: -->